Hasney Aljofree: Manchester United

 In 2011, Aljofree was recruited by Manchester United to be their Under 15 assistant coach.
 The following year, he was promoted to head coach of the under 13 side while from 2013 until 2015, Aljofree was then shifted to become the head coach coordinator.

 In 2015, Aljofree was selected to become the Under 19 technical coach in their 2018–19 UEFA Youth League campaign.
 He also guided the team to finished at the top of the group stage table with 5 wins and 1 draw thus qualifying to the Round of 16.
 Aljofree was also then chosen to be the head coach of the under 14 side until 2018 where he was promoted to become the under 16 head coach and also under 17 technical coach until 2020.

 Singapore

 On 21 August 2024, Aljofree became the Head of Coach Education & Development of Football Association of Singapore (FAS).

 Personal life

-Aljofree was born to a Singaporean father and a British mother.
+Aljofree was born to a Singaporean-Yemeni father and a British mother.

 Aljofree's son, Sonny (born 2004) is also a footballer and is part of the Manchester United academy.